What Those With Mental Health Concerns Should Know About Group Short-term Disability

 Paid Family-Leave Programs

 Few states have taken any real steps to extend state labor laws to include paid family and medical leave.
-That said, four states—and the District of Columbia—have started making this leap: California, Rhode Island, Washington state, New Jersey, New York, and Washington D.C. have laws that provide paid family-leave for employees who require time off for FMLA-related reasons.
+That said, four states—and the District of Columbia—have started making this leap: California, Rhode Island, Washington, New Jersey, New York, and Washington D.C. have laws that provide paid family leave for employees who require time off for FMLA-related reasons.
 If you reside in one of these five areas, paid family leave may provide an option for you.

 For more information, check out the applicable links below:

-New York will provide partial pay for family and medical leave, beginning in 2018.
+- New York’s Paid Family Leave Law: New York will provide partial pay for family and medical leave, that began in 2018.

-For qualifying reasons, D.C. employees may receive paid family and medical leave benefits starting in 2020.
+- District of Columbia Paid Family Leave Law: For qualifying reasons, D.C. employees may receive paid family and medical leave benefits that started in 2020.

 Eligibility requirements for unemployment compensation will vary by state.
 Each state, however, imposes three basic guidelines for receiving unemployment compensation.
 Individuals must be: